Want a simple way to increase the visibility of your LinkedIn profile, land more job interviews, and generate more leads?

 Now let’s say you’re a Marketing Manager in the SaaS space and you’re ready for a new gig.
 You ran your target JDs through WordClouds and come up with:

 Here’s a potential headline you might come up with for that:

-Both of these headline examples front load keywords and drive home value!
-Aim for that when you’re writing your own (you can check out more headline examples later on in the post).
+Both of these headline examples front load keywords and drive home value.
+Aim for that when you’re writing your own headline!

 LinkedIn Headlines For Entrepreneurs & Thought Leaders